 Reader Requested Short Review of Charleston, South Carolina

 Say the words "Charleston, South Carolina" (population 135,000) and images of the Old South come to mind.
 A time when manners mattered, gentlemen tipped their hats and ladies sipped iced tea on the veranda.
-During the American Revolution, the Siege of Charleston, which was the largest American defeat, took place here.
-The Civil War started here.
-Movies have been filmed here.
+Founded by 148 men and women from Bermuda in 1670, the city has been plundered by pirates and damaged by hurricanes.
+It has survived the American Revolution, the War of 1812 and the Civil War.

 Thirty-three percent of residents are age 45 or better.
-The city is racially diverse, and politics lean to the left.
+The city is racially diverse, and politics are split down the middle.
 Nearly half of locals hold at least a four year college degree.
-The crime rate is below the national average, and the cost of living is 15% above the national average.
-According to Standard and Poor's and Moody's, Charleston is one of the most fiscally sound cities in the country, and it has grown by 65% within the last couple of decades.
+The crime rate meets the national average, and the cost of living is 15% above the national average.
+The city has grown by 65% within the last couple of decades.

 Residents enjoy art galleries, film festivals, harbor tours, museums, historic home tours, candlelight tours, theater companies, music companies and festivals, including the renowned Spoleto Festival, a 17-day event that celebrates music, art and theater.
 King Street is full of upscale shopping.
 Charming bed and breakfasts are plentiful.
-Dining options are very good and fairly varied.
+Foodies have a good selection of restaurants.
 Nightlife is lively.
-The Battery is a lovely park at the end of the peninsula upon which Charleston sits and provides long views of Fort Sumter.
-Local beaches are clean and inviting.
+The Battery is a park at the end of the peninsula upon which Charleston sits and provides long views of Fort Sumter.
+The beaches are clean and inviting.

-CARTA, the local bus system, has fixed routes and is fairly extensive.
+CARTA, the local bus system, is fairly extensive but does not quite cover the entire city.
 The fare is $2.00, but people age 55 or better ride for $.75.
 There is also a free trolley.
 Tell-a-Ride is a curb to curb service within defined boundaries, and it requires an application.
-Charleston is a port city, and cruise ships embark weekly for Key West and the Bahamas.
-Charleston International Airport has flights to destinations
+Since Charleston is a port city, cruise ships embark weekly for Key West and the Bahamas.

 Three hospitals provide medical care.
 Bon Secours Saint Francis Hospital has won awards for its pulmonary care and overall patient experience.
 MUSC Medical Center has won awards for excellence in neurosurgery, vascular care and stroke care.
 Roper Hospital is award-winning for excellence in general surgery, patient safety, stroke care and more.
 All are accredited by the Joint Commission and accept Medicare patients.
 For military retirees, Charleston has a VA hospital.